-Amounts in the assigned fund balance classification are intended to be used by the government for specific purposes, but do not meet the criteria to be classified as committed.
+Amounts in the assigned fund balance classification are intended to be used by the government for specific purposes but do not meet the criteria to be classified as committed.
 The School District has, by resolution, authorized the superintendent or designee to assign fund balance.
 The Board of Education may also assign fund balance as it does when appropriating fund balance to cover a gap between estimated revenue and appropriations in the subsequent year's appropriated budget.
-Unlike commitments, assignments generally only exist temporarily.
+Unlike commitments, assignments generally exist only temporarily.
 In other words, an additional action does not normally have to be taken for the removal of an assignment.
 Conversely, as discussed above, an additional action is essential to either remove or revise a commitment.

 The fund balance policy prescribes the minimum fund balance as 10 percent of operating expenditures in the General Fund.
 This is deemed to be the prudent amount to maintain the School District's ability to meet obligations as they come due throughout the year.
-If the School District falls below 10 percent, a plan will be developed to restore the established minimum surplus.
-Currently, the fund balance is below 10 percent, and the School District has a three-year plan to restore General Fund balance to 10 percent.
+If the School District falls below 10 percent, per policy, a plan will be developed to restore the established minimum surplus.